Stockport Viaduct: Operational life

 In the 1960s, overhead catenary lines were installed for the West Coast Main Line electrification scheme.
 On 10 March 1975, the viaduct was granted Grade II* listed building status.
 In 1989, the viaduct was restored at an estimated cost of £3 million.
 The brickwork was cleaned to improve its appearance, and floodlights were installed to illuminate it at night time.

-In the second half of the twentieth century, the M60 motorway around Manchester was constructed.
+In the second half of the 20th century, the M60 motorway around Manchester was constructed.
 Its three-lane carriageways pass through two of the viaduct's arches between Junction 1 (A5145 road) and Junction 27 (Portwood Roundabout).

-In late 2007, Stockport Metropolitan Borough Council objected to service changes by CrossCountry which proposed to reduce the number of Manchester to Birmingham trains stopping at Stockport by 50 per cent.
+In late 2007, Stockport Metropolitan Borough Council (SMBC) objected to service changes by CrossCountry which proposed to reduce the number of Manchester to Birmingham trains stopping at Stockport by 50 per cent.
 Councillor David White claimed that an 1840 Act of Parliament guaranteed that all trains passing over the viaduct had to stop at Stockport station.
 In response, Labour MP Andrew Gwynne stated:

-In 2011, the viaduct was refurbished by Network Rail but by 2018, its condition had declined, limestone staining (likely caused by failing waterproofing measures) and graffiti are present in multiple areas; local authorities were reportedly considering legal action to compel Network Rail to address its condition.
+In 2011, the viaduct was refurbished by Network Rail but by 2018, its condition had declined, limestone staining (likely caused by failing waterproofing measures) and graffiti were present in multiple areas; local authorities were reportedly considering legal action to compel Network Rail to address its condition.

-The viaduct is mentioned in the introduction to the Northern Mill Towns in Elizabeth Gaskell's North and South.
-It has been portrayed in several works by L.S.
-Lowry.
+The viaduct is mentioned in the introduction to the Northern Mill Towns in Elizabeth Gaskell's social novel North and South (1855).
+It has been portrayed in several works by artist L. S. Lowry.

-Stockport rail accident 1948
+1948 rail accident

 An accident on the viaduct occurred on 30 November 1948 at 19:40 when, in darkness and thick fog, a Buxton train ran into the back of a Crewe and Disley train that was stopped at the signal at the south end of the viaduct waiting for a platform.
-Although the collision was at 10–15 mph, because of the inertial mass of four locomotives the last (eleventh) coach of the Crewe–Disley service telescoped into the tenth carriage.
+Although the collision was at 10–15 mph, because of the inertial mass of four locomotives the last (11th) coach of the Crewe–Disley service telescoped into the 10th carriage.
 Five people were killed and 27 were seriously injured.
 The impact took place in approximately the centre of the viaduct.
 The inspector attributed the cause to the driver of the lead engine of the Buxton train, which was stopped at a signal just south of Heaton Norris railway station.
 He misinterpreted a shout from the assistant porter as having been from the guard giving permission to proceed, which the guard should have obtained from the signal box under Rule 55, as the signal was not visible in the dense fog.
 The train passed the signal at danger.